aiven/devportal/README.rst

 If you call it something other than `venv` or `env`, make sure to add your preferred name to `<.gitignore>`_.

+Activate your virtual environment using the `activate` script for your environment.

 Install the dependencies::

     pip install -r requirements.txt